ArdanaLabs/ardana-dollar/utxo-design.md

 Many State and Permission tokens function as witnesses to prove some prior event or state, or to show the provenance of other transaction data.

 note: though `dUSD` is used below,  this is in fact a parameter-dependant token name based on `"d" <> Parameters.peggedCurrency`, by adjusting this and corresponding parameters throughout the protocol, we can easily create dGBP etc.
+note: The different Address types each indicate how transactions should be authenticated Address - This indicates a Script or a Wallet, we should verify that the transaction includes a utxo from this address OR is signed by the address
+PubKeyHash - This indicates a wallet, we should verify that the transaction is signed by this PubKeyHash if necessary ValidatorHash - This indicates a script, we should check for an included utxo from this address.

 ## Constants